-This is a book review of the classic Psycho-Cybernetics by Maxwell Maltz.
-Although this title was introduced already in 1960, most of its teaching and principles are very much applicable even today.
+Although this classic title was introduced already in 1960, most of its teaching and principles are very much applicable even today.
 This is a must read, for anyone interested in self-realization, self-actualization, and the law of attraction.

-KEYWORDS: book review, Law of Attraction, Maxwell Maltz, Psycho-Cybernetics, self-actualization, self-development, self-help, self-image, self-realization, success mechanism.
+KEYWORDS: law of attraction, Maxwell Maltz, Psycho-Cybernetics, self-actualization, self-development, self-help, self-image, self-realization, success mechanism.

 - PART 1: THE BOOK